influxdata/influxdb/README.md

 ## Builds

 * Chronograf works with go 1.7.3, npm 3.10.7 and node v6.6.0.
 Additional version support of these projects will be implemented soon, but these are the only supported versions to date.
+* Chronograf requires Kapcitor 1.1 to create and store alerts.
 * To build assets and the go server, run `make`.
 * To run server either `./chronograf --port 8888` or `make run`